Gabe Newell: Valve

 In 2007, Newell expressed his displeasure over developing for game consoles, saying that developing processes for Sony's PlayStation 3 was a "waste of everybody's time".
 On stage at Sony's keynote at E3 2010, he acknowledged his criticism but discussed the open nature of the PlayStation 3 and announced a port of Portal 2, remarking that with Steamworks support it would be the best version for any console.
 Newell also criticized the Xbox Live service, referring to it as a "train wreck", and Windows 8, calling it a threat to the open nature of PC gaming.
 At the 2013 LinuxCon, Newell said the Linux operating system and open source development were "the future of gaming".
 He accused the proprietary systems of companies such as Microsoft and Apple of stifling innovation through slow certification processes.

 In 2009, IGN named Newell one of the top 100 game creators, writing that it was "almost impossible to gauge" Valve's influence on game design, technology and the video games industry.
 In December 2010, Forbes listed Newell as "A Name You Need to Know", primarily for his work on Steam and partnerships with multiple major developers.
 In 2013, Newell was added to the Academy of Interactive Arts & Sciences Hall of Fame and received the BAFTA Fellowship for his contributions to the video game industry.

+According to Josh Weier, the project lead for Portal 2 (2011), Newell became less involved in game development after Portal 2 as many developers would blindly agree with his ideas due to his position.
 As of 2024, Newell had become less involved in Valve and was spending more time on personal projects.

 Other ventures

+Around 2013, Newell co-founded and funded Foundry10, an educational research organization.
+In 2018, Newell donated $20 million to the American artificial intelligence company OpenAI and acted as an informal advisor.
 In 2022, with Philip Sabes, Newell co-founded the neuroscience company Starfish Neuroscience to develop neural interfaces.
-In May 2025, Starfish announced that their first chip will be released in late 2025.
+In May 2025, Starfish announced that their first chip would be released late that year.

 Newell is the owner of the marine research organization Inkfish, which owns several ships and submarines.
 In November 2022, Inkfish purchased the Hadal Exploration System, a private deep-sea exploration platform, from the undersea explorer Victor Vescovo.
 In August 2025, Newell acquired the privately owned yacht manufacturer Oceanco.

 Charity work

 In 2020, Newell and the Valve employee Yahn Bernier created a car racing team, the Heart of Racing, to raise funds for children's charities in Seattle and New Zealand.
-In the same year, Newell worked with Weta Workshop and Rocket Lab to send a gnome figure from Half-Life 2: Episode Two into space.
+In the same year, Newell worked with Wētā Workshop and Rocket Lab to send a gnome figure from Half-Life 2: Episode Two into space.
 Newell donated $1 for every person who watched the launch video in 24 hours.
-The money went to the pediatric intensive care unit at the Starship's children hospital in Auckland, New Zealand.
+The money went to the pediatric intensive care unit at the Starship Children's Hospital in Auckland, New Zealand.